obarrilero/sambuca/README.md

 4. You can now work on the sambuca python code.
 Any Python packages you install with pip will be installed into the virtual environment.
     System packages are still available.
-5. To deactivate the virtual environment, simply use the virtualenvwrapper command (or simply close the terminal window):
+5. To deactivate the virtual environment, use the virtualenvwrapper command (or simply close the terminal window):

         $ deactivate